vacp2p/rfc/specs/waku/waku-1.md

 ; pow is "a single floating point value of PoW.
 ; This value is the IEEE 754 binary representation
-; of a 64-bit floating point number packed as an uint64.
+; of a 64-bit floating point number packed as a uint64.
 ; Values of qNAN, sNAN, INF and -INF are not allowed.
 ; Negative values are also not allowed." pow             = 1*DIGIT "."
 1*DIGIT